suprko/figmaster/README.md

 # Figmaster

 **Current status: extremely WIP.** Not working yet.
 Everything is likely to change.
+Including this document.

 Use a Figma document as a source of truth in your design process.
 Convert Figma files to design tokens.
 Deploy to Sass and/or some kinds of styled-in-JS libraries...?